Red Ally’s Shrimp: How to tie this great autumn salmon fly

 a red version is a better choice.

-On the Welsh Dee, a red Ally’s shrimp salmon fly has caught me more salmon in September and October than any other salmon fly.
+I have caught more salmon with the red Ally’s shrimp salmon fly in September and October than with any other salmon fly.

 A welsh Dee salmon caught in October